sdondley/Dist-Zilla-for-Beginners/tutorial2.md

 module's distribution.

 A good way to think about the `build` command is to imagine it as an assembly line.
-Your raw product, the module, is loaded into the beginning of the assembly line.
+Your raw product, the module, is loaded onto the beginning of the assembly line.
 As your module moves down the line, an ordered series for robots, or **plugins,** work their magic to transform your module into a finished, fully packaged distribution at the end of the line that is ready for shipping.